rust-gamedev/rust-gamedev.github.io/content/news/046/index.md

 [![youtube preview: "rerun fir gamedev" slide](meetup.jpg)][meetup-video]

-The 27th Rust Gamedev Meetup took place in March.
+The 27th Rust Gamedev Meetup took place in May.
 You can watch the recording of the meetup [here on Youtube][meetup-video].

 The schedule: